 The client needs a minimum of $100,000.
 It can include just about any account: IRAs, 403bs, joint accounts, personal brokerage accounts, etc.

 - The fee charged depends on the size of your account and the complexity of your wealth management but it is never greater than 1%.

 - The accounts are primarily invested in mutual funds and exchange-traded-funds (ETFs).
 All the funds have passed my rigorous due diligence process.

 - I design the portfolio to meet your goals consistent with how much risk you are comfortable taking.

 - After the account is set up you receive monthly statements and you can follow your account online with CirStatements.

 - We periodically meet to check the portfolio and to discuss performance and re-balancing and to check if you are on track to meet your goals.

-My job is to provide financial advice to all potential customers, so I am not one to turn away clients.
-Because my fee-based accounts require a minimum of $100,000 if you have less than this to invest I usually charge a commission or an hourly rate.
+Because my fee-based accounts need a minimum of $100,000 if you have less than this to invest I usually charge a commission or an hourly rate.

-- After we set up the account, periodically we meet to check if the portfolio is on track to achieve your goals and to review performance and discuss rebalancing.
+- Periodically we meet to check if the portfolio is on track to meet your goals and to check performance and discuss rebalancing.